tskirvin/pyfnalsnow/README.md

 # pyfnalsnow

-This module provides libraries and scripts to interact with the FNAL instance of <http://www.service-now.com>.
+This module provides Python libraries and scripts to interact with the FNAL instance of <http://www.service-now.com>.

 ## Scripts